JKRT/OMBackend.jl/README.md

 end BouncingBallReals;
 ```

-Simply pass the given DAE to the function translate.
+Simply pass the given DAE or FlatModelica to the function translate.

 ```
 julia> OMBackend.translate(BouncingBallReals)